Don’t Be Afraid of Losing Yourself In A Relationship: 7 Steps To Keep Your Independence (And Your Relationship)

 You’re Afraid Of Being Alone

-Being afraid of losing yourself won’t outweigh your fear of being alone.
-Feeling lonely is a natural part of the human experience.
+Your fear of being alone will win out over being afraid of losing yourself.
+You’ll sacrifice your independence to avoid feeling lonely, even when the relationship isn’t healthy.
+Feeling lonely is a natural part of being human.
 Humans are social creatures and need regular contact with others.
-Your fear of being alone becomes a problem when you try to assuage the fear by rushing into a relationship with someone who is not a good match for you.
+Your fear of being alone becomes a problem when you try to assuage the fear by rushing into a relationship with someone who isn’t good for you.

 -

 The number one cause of being afraid of losing yourself comes from seeking love and validation from someone else.
-No matter the reason for this strategy you end up feeling empty and exhausted that you’ve given your partner everything, and yet you feel unseen and unfulfilled.
+You end up feeling empty and exhausted that you’ve given your partner everything, and yet you feel unseen and unfulfilled.

 -